 - The group call.
 This type of remote meeting is championed by a lot of teams.
-It’s easy to organise and doesn’t require any specific equipment or an external server.
+It’s easy to organize and doesn’t require any specific equipment or an external server.
 It can be a video call, with each participant seeing all the others, or just audio.
-There are several free platforms that offer this service, the most well known being Skype.
+Several free platforms offer this service, the most well-known being Skype.
 This is the ideal type of meeting for discussing a project.
-However, in order for it to be efficient, there should only be a limited number of participants (a maximum of 10, ideally), otherwise it can become a cacophonic mess!
+However, for it to be efficient, there should only be a limited number of participants (a maximum of 10, ideally), otherwise, it can become a cacophonic mess!
 Depending on the group’s needs and quality of connection, they can choose whether or not to make it a video call.

 2. Preparing a meeting beforehand

 The format may have been decided on, but the preparation isn’t finished!
-One of the keys to a successful meeting of this type is organisation.
-Of course it all starts with choosing a date and time that suits everyone (which can be difficult to agree on with a team spread out over different time zones).
+One of the keys to a successful meeting of this type is organization.
+Of course, it all starts with choosing a date and time that suits everyone (which can be difficult to agree on with a team spread out over different time zones).